 A megaphone pattern consists of a bunch of candlesticks that form a big sloping megaphone shaped pattern.
 This can be both a bullish or bearish pattern depending on whether it’s sloping upwards or downwards.
+One this is for sure, the megaphone pattern doesn’t last forever, and can explode upwards or downwards out of the structure at any point in time, but typically after the bottom or top trend lines have been tested 5-8 times.

-The stock market is a battle of buyer and sellers.
+As the old saying goes, the stock market is a battle of buyer and sellers.
 The tug of war between the bulls and bears forms patterns like the megaphone chart pattern.
 This is the bread and butter for traders.
 No volatility or no identified pattern = no trade! (that’s a rule for me)

 Hence the formation of a megaphone.
 It makes higher highs and lower lows at the same time.
 Typically a stock will only make one or the other because it’s choosing a direction.
+Everyone is used to talking about higher highs and higher lows when discussing a bullish trend.

 Keep in mind the key pivot levels the stock has produced on the chart and make sure you’re good at connecting the dots.
 If not it could end up looking more like a triangle pattern.
 That could potentially change the way you trade.
 Remember megaphones can form on any time frame, and sometimes there is another pattern within a pattern. (check the daily, weekly, hourly charts first before you make an intraday chart on a 5 minute chart for example.